dqops/dqo/docs/reference/yaml/DefaultObservabilityChecksYaml.md

 ___

-## DefaultDailyMonitoringTableObservabilityCheckSettingsSpec
+## DefaultDailyMonitoringColumnObservabilityCheckSettingsSpec
-The default configuration of checks that are enabled as data observability daily monitoring checks that will be detecting anomalies for all tables that are imported.
-This configuration of checks is copied to the list of enabled table level checks on all tables that are imported, for daily monitoring checks only.
+The default configuration of checks that are enabled as data observability daily monitoring checks that will be detecting anomalies for all columns that are imported.
+This configuration of checks is copied to the list of enabled column level checks on all columns that are imported, for daily monitoring checks only.